Meet Chic! Riverdale Casts Hart Denton as Betty's Brother

 There's a new Cooper in town.
-Riverdale has cast newcomer Hart Denton as Chic, the long lost brother of Betty Cooper (Lili Reinhart).
+E!
+News has confirmed Riverdale cast newcomer Hart Denton as Chic, the long lost brother of Betty Cooper (Lili Reinhart).

 Denton will recur on the CW drama in season two, debuting midway through the upcoming season, according to TVLine.
 Denton's other acting credits include an episode of Fox's Lethal Weapon and the Molly Shannon movie Fun Mom Dinner.